sdorre/attiny-snippets/README.md

 Firmware Running a few second and then going to sleep.
 You can wake it up using a button on pin 5 (PB0).
 It will alternate between Deep Sleep and Idle state.

 Power Measurements :
-- Running : TODO
+- Running at 1MHz: 1.23mA (+20ma if the led is plugged)
+- Running at 8MHz: 4.35mA (+20ma if the led is plugged)
-- Sleep Idle : TODO
+- Sleep Idle : 814uA
-- Deep Sleep : TODO
+- Deep Sleep : 235uA

 ## Notes